techTenzen/TitanNexus/README.md

 ---

 <div align="center">
-  <p>Built with ❤️ by the Titan AI team and contributors worldwide</p>
+  <p>Crafted with ⚡ innovation and 🧠 intelligence by the Titan AI team and contributors worldwide</p>
 </div>